erickt/quad-bank/README.md

 }
 ```

-Creating an account for @Manishearth is done with this:
+Creating an account for [Manishearth](https://github.com/Manishearth) is done
+with this:

 ```
 % http -j POST localhost:8000 username=Manishearth balance=2000